 From the 1930s through the 1970s and into modern times, celebrities have been fascinated by the game of backgammon.
 Back in the stylish 30s, the “game of kings” had an elite feel to it.
 Cary Grant, Joan Crawford, and Fred Astaire were but a few of the addicted stars.
 In the 70s, baby boomers at the start of their careers saw the game as a social outlet.
 Lucille Ball, Omar Sharif, and Hugh Hefner maintained the glamour.
-Now backgammon is back, played and promoted in a different way by Leonardo DiCaprio, Keira Knightley, Julie Bowen, Toby McGuire, Sienna Miller, and others.
+Now backgammon is back, played and promoted in a different way by Taylor Swift, Pamela Anderson, Leonardo DiCaprio, Keira Knightley, Chris Rock, Toby McGuire, Sienna Miller, and others.

 Do you have a picture of a celebrity we missed?
 E-mail it to us.

 |LEONARDO DICAPRIO smoking a cigar and playing backgammon at the Goal Sports Bar in Los Angeles in 2010.|

 |HUGH HEFNER in a photo that first appeard in the Paris Match January 1, 1993.
 This is the first of a number of photos we've found of Hef, a huge backgammon aficionado.|